 New to scleroderma?
 Here’s where to start

-Scleroderma brings with it a complicated array of clinical and medical issues.
+Scleroderma and Raynaud's bring with them a complicated array of clinical and medical issues.

 The immediate focus has to be on your physical health, but what is often overlooked is the psychological impact of scleroderma and the wider repercussions that it can have on your life.

-Whether it is the effect of fatigue on day-to-day activities or the impact of scleroderma on your ability to work, it is vital to recognise this side of living with the condition.
+Whether it is the effect of fatigue or stress on day-to-day activities or the impact of scleroderma on your ability to work, it is vital to recognise this side of living with the condition.

 It is paying more attention to the present moment – to your own thoughts and feelings, and to the world around you.
 It can improve your mental wellbeing.